 Next you must route the IFL between the antenna and the satellite modem.
-See Chapter 4 - Cabling and connections.
+See Chapter 4 - Cabling, connections, and grounding.

-Chapter 4 Cabling, connections, and grounding
+Cabling, connections, and grounding

-This chapter illustrates where the antenna IFL connector is located, describes how to route the IFL cable at the antenna, and explains how to connect the IFL cable to the radio assembly.
+This chapter illustrates where the antenna IFL transmit/receive (TX/RX) connector is located, describes how to route the IFL cable at the antenna, and explains how to connect the IFL cable to the radio assembly.
 You must connect this cable before you can point the antenna at the JUPITER satellite.